quat1024/BotaniaTweaks/README.md

 Planned features:
 * any other little tweaks I can think of
+* new Agglomeration JEI compat showing the custom multiblock and consumed/not
 * does that shitty corproea-spark-augment idea belong here? probably too big to asm
 * *maybe* patch entropinnyum tnt duplication